AdobeDocs/commerce-marketplace/src/pages/guides/sellers/marketing-review-guidelines.md

 ## User guide, reference manual, or installation guide

-Extension documentation should fulfill the following guidelines:
+Product documentation should fulfill the following guidelines:

-*  Must cover all features of the extension.
+*  Must cover all features of the product.
 *  Must not direct users to make purchases on sites other than Marketplace.
-*  If an extension title is added into the documentation, it must not include _Magento_.
+*  If an product title is added into the documentation, it must not include _Magento_.
 Use _For Magento_ after the title if needed.
 *  Use of the Magento logo is prohibited.
 To learn more, see our [branding guidelines](branding.md).
    *  Partners can use their Magento partner badge.
 *  At least one piece of uploaded documentation must be in English.